Yolinux.com

 slightly broader meaning.

-'G' interactive command for insight into ?current' windows and
+Mode and the 'G' interactive command for insight into 'cur-

-ity and alters both the summary area and task area for the ?cur-
+capability and alters both the summary area and task area

-Note: When this toggle is On and top is operating in monochrome
+Note: When this toggle is On and top is operating in mono-

-mode, the entire display will appear as normal text.
-Thus,
+chrome mode, the entire display will appear as normal text.

-unless the 'x' and/or 'y' toggles are using reverse for empha-
+Thus, unless the 'x' and/or 'y' toggles are using reverse

 You will be prompted to enter the delay time, in seconds,